-I. Office of Human Resources
+I. Career Service Authority (Office of Human Resources)

-A. The Office of Human Resources (OHR) shall provide, for those employees who elect to remain with the city as OHR employees, all services that it renders to any other city OHR employee.
-Without limitation, these services include classification, recruitment, benefits administration, personnel record keeping, management of unemployment insurance claims, employee relations, appeal procedures, layoffs, promotions, transfers, employee recognition programs, flex-cash programs and wage survey consultation.

-B. The Authority will reimburse for training received by Authority employees at OHR at the same rate as charged to city agencies for classes taken by Authority employees that have been approved by Authority management in advance.

-C. Monthly payment shall be made on a fixed per capita rate of \$18.17 (calculated on an annual cost of \$218.07 per employee, divided by twelve months) multiplied by the number of filled permanent full-time equivalent (FTE) employees of the Authority who are under the OHR system calculated monthly on the first of each month as shown in the monthly position status report.
+- A. The Career Service Authority shall provide, for those employees who elect to remain with the city as Career Service employees, all services that it renders to any other city Career Service employee.
+Without limitation, these services include classification, recruitment, benefits administration, personnel record keeping, management of unemployment insurance claims, employee relations, appeal procedures, layoffs, promotions, transfers, employee recognition programs, flex-cash programs and wage survey consultation. - B. The Authority will reimburse for training received by Authority employees at Career Service at the same rate as charged to city agencies for classes taken by Authority employees that have been approved by Authority management in advance. - C. Monthly payment shall be made on a fixed per capita rate of \$34.97 (calculated on an annual cost of \$420.00 per employee, divided by twelve months) multiplied by the number of filled permanent full-time equivalent (FTE) employees of the Authority who are under the Career Service system calculated monthly on the first of each month as shown in the monthly position status report.
 On-call or intermittent employees are not included in the employee count.
-The OHR will generate a monthly bill and submit it to the Authority's Chief Financial Officer.
-This bill will be paid within thirty days of its receipt by the Chief Financial Officer.

-D. The provision of services by OHR will terminate when no City employees are being provided by the City to the Authority.
+The Career Service Authority will generate a monthly bill and submit it to the Authority's Chief Financial Officer.
+This bill will be paid within thirty days of its receipt by the Chief Financial Officer. - D. The provision of services by Career Service will terminate when no City employees are being provided by the City to the Authority.